domferr/domferr/README.md

 </div>
 </br>

-🔥 If you have a freelance project or job opportunity in mind, <a href="mailto:ferraro.domenico125@gmail.com" target="blank">drop me a mail</a> and I’d be happy to chat! 🔥
+🔥 If you're looking for a motivated and skilled Software Engineer to join your team, don't hesitate to <a href="mailto:ferraro.domenico125@gmail.com" target="blank">drop me a mail</a> and I’d be happy to chat! 🔥

 <!--
 <a href="https://linkedin.com/in/domferr" target="blank">